FearfulOstrich/VCG/README.md

 ## Literature
-Features the different relevant literature that I have based myself on, from algorithms to related works.
+Features the different relevant literature that I have based myself on.

 ## Kavosh
 Contains the source code as found @[S. Mohammadi github](https://github.com/shmohammadi86/Kavosh).
 This is an exact motif counting algorithm as seen in this [paper](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-10-318).
 In addition, it contains a wrapper.py file containing the commands to execute the algorithm and finally show the discovered motifs (analyzeZScore.py and printGraphs.py).
+To run use: "./Kavosh" with following options: "-s [motifSize]"/"-i [inputFile]"/"-o [outputFile]"/"-r [NumRandomGraphs]" In my experience, Kavosh gives bad results for motifs statistics but is faster on enumeration of large subgraphs.
+Good to use if you already have determined random graphs for large subgraph enumeration.

+## gtrieScanner
+Contains the source code found @[here](http://www.dcc.fc.up.pt/gtries/#src).
+Folder datasets contains the txt file for the input edge list.
+To run the code see documentation @[here](http://www.dcc.fc.up.pt/gtries/#manual).
+In my experience, this is the algorithm to use if you haven't generated random networks and you want to let the algo generate them.

-## visualization
+## cluster
-Contains visualization of the graphs, using python libraries (networkx) and graphviz (dot) as rendenring tools.
+This folder contains the codes I have used on our proposal more details on the in-folder readme.